Javion Ogunyemi and Kollyns Scarbrough Will Join This Week’s Episode

 Kadeem Smithen and Maddie Sims Joined Program Thursday

 Women's Basketball vs. Fairfield (12/1)

-In just three short seasons Ali Jaques has put Siena Women's Basketball back on the map.
-Under her leadership the Saints enter the 2015-16 season as a program on the rise following a 22-win campaign in 2014-15 which marked the program's first winning season in 11 years and most victories in a dozen seasons and culminated in an appearance in the championship game of the Women's Basketball Invitational.
+In just four short seasons Ali Jaques has put Siena Women's Basketball back on the map.
+Under her leadership the Saints enter the 2016-17 season as a program on the rise following a MAAC Preseason third place pick and a 22-win campaign in 2014-15 which marked the program's first winning season in 11 years and most victories in a dozen seasons and culminated in an appearance in the championship game of the Women's Basketball Invitational.

 Jaques was introduced as the eighth head coach in program history at a press conference on April 12, 2012.
 Upon her hiring, Siena College President Fr.
 Kevin Mullen, O.F.M. commented, "I am very pleased to welcome Ali as our new head women's basketball coach.
 She has a great track record as a recruiter and her teams have had consistent postseason success.
 I'm confident that she'll do very well at Siena."

 Jaques finished the 2015-16 season 14-18 overall and seventh in the MAAC with an even 10-10 league mark.
 She guided Kollyns Scarbrough to a Second Team All-MAAC Selection.
 Jaques led Scarbrough to being the top scorer averaging 11.4 points and ranked second in the MAAC in steals (2.3) and fifth in free-throw percentage (.797).

 Jaques guided the Saints to a 22-13 overall record during the 2014-15 season which marked the program's first winning season in 11 years and most victories in a dozen seasons.
 Siena's 13-win improvement from the previous season was tied for the second best turnaround in all of Division I and the Saints' 12 true road wins were tied for the fourth most nationally.